Does Getting Paid for Referrals Violate My Employment Contract? A Guide for Tech Workers

 You know the reality: referrals are the most effective way for candidates to bypass the Applicant Tracking System (ATS) and get their resumes seen by a human recruiter.
 You also know that reviewing these portfolios, checking their code for true architectural control, and navigating your company's internal HR portal takes significant time and mental energy.

-The concept of joining a verified referral marketplace like FindMyReferral to get paid for your time spent reviewing resumes and submitting applications is an incredibly high-ROI side hustle.
+The concept of joining a verified insider marketplace like FindMyReferral to get paid for your time spent reviewing resumes and submitting applications is an incredibly high-ROI side hustle.
 But before you click "Sign Up," a major concern probably stops you in your tracks: Is paid referral legal?
 Does this violate my employment contract or my company's employee moonlighting policy?

 This is the number one objection holding talented tech workers back from monetizing their networks.
 It is a completely valid concern—your primary job security is paramount.
 In this guide, we will dive deep into the legal and ethical mechanics of paid referrals, deconstruct standard employment agreements, and explain how a secure, anonymous marketplace protects your career while allowing you to get paid for your professional labor.